frederic-perez/AmE-dictionary/data/dictionary.md

 __epaulets__
 __epee__
 __ephemeral__
-__epicurean__ _adj_ :two: Displaying luxury and furnishing gratification to the senses. _Syn_ sybaritic, luxuriant, voluptuous _I starved myself all day to make sure I would have room for the epicurean feast that was to be my dinner._
+__epicurean__ _adj_ :three: (Epicureans) Displaying luxury and furnishing gratification to the senses. _Syn_ sybaritic, luxuriant, voluptuous _I starved myself all day to make sure I would have room for the epicurean feast that was to be my dinner._
 __epidemic__ _n_ Notice: _n_!
 __epilepsy__ _Risks of cerebral palsy and epilepsy._
 __epiphany__